How to Consolidate Your Debt Into a Mortgage

 Refinancing can garner as much as 80% of your home’s appraised value, less the outstanding balance.
 Note that the interest rate on this kind of mortgage may vary from your current mortgage and that if you modify your mortgage, your original agreement terms will change.

-With debt consolidation mortgages, you get a structured payment plan – with payments due weekly, biweekly, semi-monthly, or monthly — and a specific pay-off date.
+With debt consolidation mortgages, you get a structured payment plan—with payments due weekly, biweekly, semi-monthly, or monthly—and a specific pay-off date.
 Remember, you will incur appraisals, title insurance, legal prices, and title search fees.
-Depending on your mortgage choice, you also may have to pay a prepayment charge.
+Depending on your mortgage choice, you may also have to pay a prepayment charge.

 In sum, the advantages of a debt consolidation mortgage include the ability to borrow from a new mortgage, lower interest rates, and lower monthly payments.